oav27/Fantasy-Summer-Scratch-Game/README.md

 ---

-### The Only Piece We Have!
+## The Only Piece We Have of The Original Game!

 Please enjoy the video in the repo showing what once was!
 (Excuse the shaky, grainy shot, and the setting)